 398 for Junior Independent Studies

 498 for Senior Independent Studies

-Directed Studies are open to all students above the freshman level and in good academic standing.
+Directed Studies are open to all students in good academic standing except first semester freshman.
 In such projects the student works closely with the instructor on an individual basis.
 The instructor will provide evaluations and guidance at least one hour per week during the tenure of the project.
 Departmental approval shall follow the same formula as that for independent studies.